llttugraz/moodle-lytix_measure/README.md

 This visualises the students’ scores.
 Teachers see the lowest, the highest and the average score; students see their own score instead of the lowest score.

+## ARCHIVED PROJECT

+This project has been archived and is no longer being maintained or developed by our team.
+We have made the decision to cease work on this plugin to focus our efforts on other projects that align more closely with our current goals and priorities.

+What does this mean?
+1. No More Updates: The plugin will no longer receive updates, including feature enhancements, bug fixes, or security patches.
+2. No Support: We will not be providing official support for this plugin going forward.
+The repository will remain available in a read-only state for archival purposes.
+3. Community Forking: While we will not be actively maintaining the project, we encourage the community to fork and continue its development if they find it useful.
+We hope this plugin can still serve as a valuable resource or inspiration for future projects.

 ## Inner Workings